 Depending on exactly which production batch you have, your Zwift Click will either be all-black, or colorful.
 They switched to more colorful ones starting in early fall.
 Functionally/technically identical.

 With all that settled, if you’ve got the Zwift Click/Cog, you’ll probably need to update the Zwift Click firmware.
 To do so, crack open the Zwift Companion App on your phone, and search for Zwift hardware, which lets you update the firmware on the Click.
 It only takes a second.
-There is no firmware on the Zwift Cog, as there’s no electronics inside of it.
+There is no firmware on the Zwift Cog, as there are no electronics inside of it.

 Meanwhile, given it’s a JetBlack trainer, most of the functionality will be managed through the JetBlack app.
-This lets you update firmware, do a manual calibration, ride without any app, configuration WiFi, as well as pair heart rate sensors.
+This lets you update firmware, do a manual calibration, ride without any app, configure WiFi, as well as pair heart rate sensors.
 In fact, let’s do those last two now.
 The reason you might want to pair WiFi is that it can sidestep some ANT+ or Bluetooth Smart connectivity issues in your environment.
 Further, it enables Race Mode, which results in far faster update rates of your power numbers.
 In any case, connecting to WiFi is as simple as selecting it from the list:

 Meanwhile, for the heart rate sensor bridging, this lets you get around a two-connection limit on Apple TV.
 Specifically, Apple TV is only able to connect to two Bluetooth sensors (plus the remote).
-So, in the case of indoor training, your trainer is your first connection, and the second connection is the Zwift Click (required for shifting), therefor, your heart rate sensor puts you over the limit.
+So, in the case of indoor training, your trainer is your first connection, and the second connection is the Zwift Click (required for shifting), therefore, your heart rate sensor puts you over the limit.
 Instead, JetBlack will ‘bridge’ the data via the trainer, much like a tunnel.
 Additionally, it can also help in scenarios where you have an ANT+ heart rate sensor, since it’ll turn it into a Bluetooth signal.
 But given virtually every heart rate sensor sold in the last 5-7 years is dual ANT+/Bluetooth Smart, that’s probably more rare these days.

 It’ll simply scan for nearby sensors on both ANT+ & Bluetooth Smart, and you can select to pair it.
 Then, from there on out, it’ll automatically connect to the chest strap and re-broadcast it so you can see it in Zwift as a heart rate sensor.

-(That said, as of this publishing, I was having issues with ANT+ heart rate sensors in re-briding mode, specifically when connected via WiFi.
+(That said, as of this publishing, I was having issues with ANT+ heart rate sensors in re-bridging mode, specifically when connected via WiFi.
 It’d cause ANT+ drops with the sensors, due to overloading of the chipset used in the JetBlack Victory.
 The company has confirmed they found an issue in the first 200 units produced this summer from which this was part of, and already switched to a different chipset long ago.
 I’m awaiting a unit to confirm that change.)

 With everything set, we’ll crack open Zwift and get paired up.
 Obviously, if you’re using a different app other than Zwift, it’ll look different (and I’ll cover those down below), but the core of it is the same: You’re pairing to the trainer.
 In the case of the JetBlack Victory, you can pair to it via ANT+ FE-C, Bluetooth Smart FTMS, or WiFi.
 While the JetBlack Victory advertises a USB connection option, no trainer platform to date supports that.
 Previous attempts by other vendors to get that going have also failed, since no standard exists there, and until Zwift supports it – nobody else will bother.

-Above you can see I’ve paired the JetBlack Victory as a Power Source, Resistance controllable trainer, cadence sensor, and even my heart rate via it.
+Above, you can see I’ve paired the JetBlack Victory as a Power Source, Resistance controllable trainer, cadence sensor, and even my heart rate via it.
 Meanwhile, for the ‘Controls’, that comes from the Zwift Click.

 That option to pair the Zwift Click is super important, because without that, you won’t get any shifting in Zwift.
 At all.
 Instead, Zwift will simply assume you’re on a regular trainer and that you can shift physically.
-If for some reason Virtual Shifting isn’t working, you can always ensure it’s enabled in the settings within the game:
+If, for some reason, Virtual Shifting isn’t working, you can always ensure it’s enabled in the settings within the game:

 In fact, while you’re on that page, you’ll also see the ‘Trainer Difficulty’ setting.
 Note that by default Zwift will be set for 50% trainer difficulty level.
 This changes how the game simulates gradient.
 To understand what this means, assume you’re coming up on a 10% gradient climb, it’ll actually only feel like a 5% climb (if set for 50% trainer difficulty).
 This won’t impact your in-game speed (since that’s based on wattage), but does impact how the climb feels to your legs, and which specific gearing you’ll use.